chantastic/sites/chan.dev/reactpodcast/115-eli-white.md

 ## Summary

+### Be opinionated

-- Be upfront with your position and principles.
-This gives others the opportunity to quickly align and collaborate, or disagree and move on.
+Principles and positions gives others the opportunity to quickly align and collaborate, or disagree and move on.
 It'll save a ton effort in the long game of product development

-- Be a generalist.
+### Be a generalist

 Organize work around features and products, not platforms

-- When designing, optimize for local platform alignment not cross-platform uniformity
+### Design for local alignment

-- Solutions designed for the long haul don't own the whole problem.
-They can work in tandem with legacy and alternate systems to enhance overall productivity
+No user gives a shit about "cross-platform consistency".
+They want an experience that is locally consistent with other apps on the platform they use

+---

 ## Material

 Episode url: https://reactpodcast.com/episodes/115

 Jump to Discord discussion: https://discord.com/channels/105756917887950848/755466593261322301/768876858959593472

+---

 ## Minutes